Article

 How the Finite Element Method (FEM) and Finite Element Analysis (FEA) Work Together

-The finite element method (FEM) and finite element analysis (FEA) work together to give engineers insight into the structural behavior of particular designs, so they can locate weak points and improve them.
+The finite element method (FEM) and finite element analysis (FEA) work together to give engineers insight into the structural behavior of designs.
+This combined approach helps them locate weak points and strengthen performance.

-FEA: The mathematical equations behind FEM are applied to create a simulation, or what’s known as a finite element analysis (FEA).
-This simulation is used to provide a structural analysis of how a particular product or design would react under stress in the real world.
-The simulation breaks down the entire model into smaller elements within a mesh, which engineers use to test how the different elements of a design interact and perform under simulated stressors.
+Engineers apply the mathematical equations behind FEM to create a simulation, known as a finite element analysis (FEA).
+Through these simulations, they can analyze how a product or design reacts under stress in real‑world conditions.
+The simulation divides the model into smaller elements within a mesh.
+By doing so, engineers test how different parts of a design interact and perform under simulated stressors.

-In other words, FEA is a virtual model that helps engineers experiment with a particular structural design, usually with software.
-Together, FEA and the underlying math of FEM are used to predict the structural behavior and integrity of a design.
+In other words, FEA provides a virtual model that lets engineers experiment with structural designs using software.
+Together, FEA and FEM predict the structural behavior and integrity of a design.

 Benefits of FEM and FEA

-Improved accuracy and enhanced design: FEM and FEA allow for enhanced accuracy of structural analysis because they give insight into how the various elements of a design are interacting in minute detail.
-They also allow engineers to investigate both the interior and exterior of a design.
+Improved accuracy and enhanced design: FEM and FEA allow for enhanced accuracy of structural analysis.
+They give insight into how the various elements of a design interact in minute detail.
+Engineers can investigate both the interior and exterior of a design.

-Faster and inexpensive testing: Because FEM and FEA allow engineers to create virtual simulations, they reduce the need for physical prototypes and testing, which saves time and reduces costs.
+Faster and inexpensive testing: Because FEM and FEA allow engineers to create virtual simulations, they reduce the need for physical prototypes and testing.
+This saves time and reduces costs.

 Applications of FEM and FEA

-Traditionally, FEM was used to test designs within aerospace and civil engineering, but it is now expanding to other disciplines, including biomechanics, thermomechanical, fluid-structure interaction, biomedical engineering, ferroelectric, thermo-chemo-mechanical problems, piezoelectric, and electromagnetics.
+Traditionally, FEM was used to test designs within aerospace and civil engineering.
+However, it is now expanding to other disciplines.
+These include biomechanics, thermomechanical, fluid-structure interaction, biomedical engineering, ferroelectric, thermo-chemo-mechanical problems, piezoelectric, and electromagnetics.

-The mathematical principles behind FEM can also be applied to other areas, like computational fluid dynamics (CFD) as well as the thermal dynamics of a structure.
+The mathematical principles behind FEM can also be applied to other areas.
+These include computational fluid dynamics (CFD) and the thermal dynamics of a structure.

 “For example, if you know the temperature at one point in an object, how would you determine the exact temperature at other points of the object, dependent upon time?” writes Trevor English in Interesting Engineering.
 “Utilizing FEA, an approximation can be made for these points using different modes of accuracy.
 There’s a square approximation, a polynomial approximation, and a discrete approximation.
 Each of these techniques increases in accuracy and complexity.”